-- 1/2 teaspoon baking soda
+- ½ teaspoon baking soda

-- 1/2 teaspoon sea salt
+- ½ teaspoon sea salt

 - 1 teaspoon cinnamon

-- 1/2 teaspoon nutmeg**
+- ½ teaspoon nutmeg*

-- Preheat the oven to 180C / 350F and grease or line a standard loaf tin.
+- Preheat the oven to 190°C (375°F) and grease or line a standard loaf tin.

-- Pour the batter into the prepared loaf tin.
-Top with another banana, halved lengthwise, if desired.
-Bake for 50-60 minutes, or until golden.
-Remove from the oven and cool on a rack for 15 minutes before carefully removing from the tin and cooling completely.
+- Bake for 55-60 minutes, or until golden.
+Remove from the oven and cool on a rack for 15 minutes before carefully removing from the tin and cooling completely before slicing.